nf-core/funcscan/paper/paper.md

 Preprocessing steps reduce runtime by removing too-short sequences with Seqkit [@Shen2024-mg], when they may produce no biologically meaningful results.
 Open reading frames are optionally predicted from the preprocessed sequences by one of four prokaryotic annotation tools: Bakta [@schwengers_bakta_2021], Prodigal [@Hyatt2010-yv], Prokka [@Seemann2014-ee], and Pyrodigal [@Larralde2022-uu].

-When required, the pipeline will download required screening-tool databases automatically for the user, and made available for future pipeline runs to minimise runtime and network traffic.
+When required, the pipeline downloads required screening-tool databases automatically for the user, and makes them available for future pipeline runs to minimise runtime and network traffic.

 ## Gene screening and taxonomic classification

-Users choose to scan genomic sequences in parallel with up-to four dedicated subworkflows for AMPs, ARGs, BGCs, and CGCs.
+Users choose to scan genomic sequences in parallel with up-to four dedicated subworkflows for AMPs, ARGs, BGCs, and CAZymes.
-User can apply currently up to a total of 13 gene identification tools:
+Up to a total of 13 gene identification tools can be applied:

 - **ARGs**: ABRicate [@torsten_seemann_abricate_2020], AMRFinderPlus [@feldgarden_amrfinderplus_2021;@feldgarden_validating_2019], DeepARG [@arango-argoty_deeparg_2018], fARGene [@berglund_identification_2019], RGI [@alcock_card_2023]
 - **BGCs**: antiSMASH [@blin_antismash_2025], DeepBGC [@hannigan_deep_2019], GECCO [@carroll_accurate_2021], hmmsearch [@eddy_accelerated_2011]